-Conclusion
+8. Conclusion

-The proposed intervention to link the remaining MGNREGA workers with Aadhaar through positive reinforcement is seen as measure to make optimal use of the already invested public money in the Aadhaar framework.
-Although the derived BCR ratio of 11 is a positive indication towards adoption of Aadhaar, there is still a profound need to do a cross sectional analysis of the Aadhaar framework to understand its complexities.
+The proposed intervention to link remaining MGNREGA workers with Aadhaar through positive reinforcement is seen as measure to make optimal use of public money already invested in the Aadhaar framework.
+Although the derived BCR ratio of 6 is a positive indication towards adoption of Aadhaar, there is still a need to do a cross-sectional analysis of the Aadhaar framework to understand its complexities.

-There is also an urgent need to improve the monitoring and implementation system as Aadhaar as a number will not be able to solve most of the existing indecent practices in the system.
-These include leakage due to corruption, inefficiencies in the system and other technical issues associated with biometric authentication failure.
+There is also an urgent need to improve the monitoring and implementation system as Aadhaar as a number will not be able to solve most of the existing issues in the system.
+These include leakages due to corruption, inefficiencies in the system and other technical issues associated with biometric authentication failure.

-There are several unaccounted costs and benefits in this analysis, out of which two require further mention.
-Privacy advocates have raised concerns about Aadhaar, citing for example, discomfort over the government holding a large database of citizen information that could be misused.
-Alhough this is a legitimate concern, the estimation of this cost is beyond the scope of this paper.
+There are several unaccounted costs and benefits in this analysis, of which two require further mention.
+Privacy advocates have raised concerns about Aadhaar, citing for example, discomfort over the government holding a large database of citizen information that could be hacked or exploited for nefarious reasons.
+This is a legitimate concern, though the estimation of this cost is beyond the scope of this paper.
 The current benefits represent a minimum hurdle over which privacy costs must jump to render the intervention ineffective.